lordfpx/AB-mediaQuery/README.md

 > npm install ab-mediaquery

-The plugin is CommonJS and AMD compliant, with no dependencies except 'anotherBrick'.
+The plugin is CommonJS and AMD compliant, with no dependencies except [anotherBrick](https://github.com/lordfpx/AB#readme).

 ## Compatibility